• Skip to primary navigation

 And although this extra step sounds a little time consuming, I assure you is much more baking time than hands-on time.

-Today, I’m back with this foolproof and “tested a thousand times” chocolate biscotti recipe which gives you the best possible texture and flavor.
+Today, I’m back with this foolproof and “tested a thousand times” chocolate dipped biscotti recipe which gives you the best possible texture and flavor.

 Firstly, it’s nut free and doesn’t use toasted almonds, but it has been carefully crafted with the proper ratio of ingredients.
 A touch of orange, honey, vanilla, and the luxurious dark chocolate coating are sure to make a wonderful flavor combination.